Jacob-Friesen/obscurejs/README.md

 * [strict.js](http://obscurejavascript.tumblr.com/post/183679265125/should-use-strict-be-used-everywhere): An example of why adding 'use strict' to legacy code can cause bugs.
 * [stringRepeat.js](http://obscurejavascript.tumblr.com/post/181761146545/string-repeat-in-javascript): How `String.repeat` can be used to easily create nicely formatted console messages.
 * [swap.js](http://obscurejavascript.tumblr.com/post/183848351969/quickly-swapping-values-in-javascript): How to swap variables or parts of data structures without temporary variables using assignment destructuring.
+* [times.js](#): How a simple repeater function that accepts a function can be used to simplify nested loops.
 * [urlObj.js](https://obscurejavascript.tumblr.com/post/184509895083/fetching-query-params-using-the-url-object-in): How the `URL` object can be used to greatly simplify URL string operations.
 * [varUsage.js](http://obscurejavascript.tumblr.com/post/183362895409/what-is-the-point-of-var-in-modern-javascript): An explanation of why `var` is still necessary in some cases even though `let` exists.